userforbidden/reactpractice/todo-phase1/README.md

 Challenge
 Given an incomplete class-based component without a constructor, add a constructor and initialize state to fix the broken component.

+28. State Practice 2
+Given a stateless functional component, add state to it, state should have a property call 'isLoggedIn' which is a boolean (true if logged in false if not)
+Then give your best shot at rendering the word "in" if the user is logged "in" or "out" if the user is logged out.